-Marcella Hazan and Bologna through 8 legendary recipes
+Marcella Hazan and Bologna: 8 legendary recipes

 Marcella Hazan Bologna